grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 }
 ```

 In this code example, several delay lines of various power-of-two size (2, 4, 8, 16) are generated.
 A unique continuously incremented `IOTA0` variable is shared between all delay lines.
-The *wrapping index* code is generated with this `(IOTA0 - 5) & 7` kind of code, with a `power-of-two - 1` mask (8 - 1 = 7 here).
+The *wrapping index* code is generated with this `(IOTA0 - 5) & 7` kind of code, with a power-of-two - 1 mask (so 8 - 1 = 7 here).

 When compiled with `faust -mcd 4 -dlt 7`, a mixture of the three generation strategies is used: